gferraro2019/mouse_speller/README.md

 ====

 This project aims to show in a full-screen mode a matrix of letters included in colored rectangles.
-Once the cursor of the mouse is hovering each rectangle the speller will pronounce the letter contained in rectangle.
+Once the cursor of the mouse is hovering each rectangle the speller will pronounce the letter contained in that rectangle.
 It can be used in combination with an eye-tracker, using this latter to control the cursor of the mouse.

 ## Contents